Condo vs. apartment

 In an apartment, all tenants follow the same set of rules set by the building’s owner or property manager.
 Often, these include strict regulations about interior modifications to the apartment (painting, making holes in the walls, etc.).
 These rules can make it hard to add a personal touch and make your apartment feel like home.

-Condominium vs. apartment: Which should I choose?
+Condo vs. apartment: How do I choose?

 The truth is, it’s impossible to say whether condos or apartments are always the better choice.